sras/elminator/README.md

 main = do
   Data.Text.IO.writeFile "elm-app/src/Autogen.elm" elmSource

--- The `generateFor` function accepts an elm version (only Elm19 as of now) and a `Builder` value.
-The `Builder` is just a `State` monad that aggregate
--- the configuration parameters from the include calls.
-The first parameter of the include function is a `proxy` value that -- denotes the type that requires Elm code generation.
-The second value is a value of type `GenOption` that selects which entites
+-- The `generateFor` function accepts an elm version (only Elm19 as of now), a value of type `Options` from the Aeson library -- and a `Builder` value.
+The `Builder` is just a `State` monad that aggregates the configuration parameters from the include -- calls.
+The first parameter of the include function is a `proxy` value that denotes the type that requires Elm code generation. -- The second value is a value of type `GenOption` that selects which entites needs to be generation, and also selects if the
--- needs to be generation, and also selects if the type generated at Elm should be polymorphic.
+-- type generated at Elm should be polymorphic.
 It is defined as follows.

 data GenOption
   = Definiton PolyConfig  -- Generate Type definition in Elm.
 PolyConfig field decides if the type has to be polymorphic